 Another aspect to keep in mind is your company’s budget.
 SaaS subscriber payment models can help businesses with small budgets spread out the overall ownership cost gradually.
 This allows businesses – especially small ones – to adopt modern, robust software.

 Buyers no longer need to pick between functionality and flexibility.
-A majority of modern cloud-based programs provide the very same experiences that on-premise installations do.
+A majority of modern cloud-based programs provide the very same customer experiences that on-premise installations do.

 A bigger question lies around ownership of data.
 Most vendors allow end-users to possess data.
 However, it is worth reviewing service contracts to determine precisely how the data is used.